 Online associate degrees in engineering cover the process of developing, designing, and testing engineering components.
 This degree prepares graduates to pursue entry-level roles in engineering, such as an engineering technician.

-This degree is usually more focused on theory, such as how to read and draw blueprints, but also offers some practical experience building electronic devices and components.
+This degree is usually more focused on theory, such as how to read and draw blueprints.
+It also offers some practical experience building electronic devices and components.

 Online Engineering Associate Degree Admission Requirements

 To be admitted into an associate’s degree program, you must have graduated from high school or hold a GED certificate.
-Most programs look for people with a strong background in science, mathematics, or computing, as many skills from these fields can be applied to engineering.
+Most programs look for people with a strong background in science, mathematics, or computing.
+Many skills from these fields can be applied to engineering.

 Online Engineering Associate Degree Curriculum

-Engineering associate degree programs are focused on the fundamental theories that apply to engineering challenges.
-Here are some of the topics you can expect to learn more about in an online engineering degree:
+Engineering associate degree programs are focused on the fundamental theories that apply to engineer challenges.
+Here are some topics you can expect to learn more about in an online engineering degree:

 - Manufacturing Products: In this part of the course, you’ll learn about how products come together from start to finish.